jon-c-miller/reflexive-shooter-level/README.md

   <ul><br>
 	  <b>AI Controller</b>
 	  <br>
 	  This module manages AI unit spawning, and keeps a reference that allows individual AI units to detect and attack the player.
 Notifies upon AI units being destroyed are also filtered in this module, and level completion is triggered when all units have been destroyed.
-A cached reference to an interface (obtained from the player during level entry detection via the notifies pipeline) providing access to the player hit detection transform's position allows the module to receive requests from AI units to Raycast to and fire at the player's current position.
+A cached reference to an interface (obtained from the player during level entry detection via the notifies pipeline) providing access to the player hit detection transform's position allows the module to carry out requests from AI units to Raycast to and fire at the player's current position.
 	  <br><br>
 	  <b>AI Unit</b>
 	  <br>